MarquesaBarbula/MarquesaBarbula.github.io/README.md

 # Portfolio Project

-This is the source code for my portfolio website.
+This is the source code for my portfolio website project in the Front-End engineer path at CodeCademy.
-I built this to showcase what I've been working on.

 ## Built with

 * HTML
 * CSS
 * [Font Awesome](https://fontawesome.com/)
+] JavaScriptq

-## Demo
+## Practice only

-You can visit the website by going [here](links here).
+This is for practice purpose only.